 Similarly, the discussion surrounding the work of

-Anselm Kiefer is in many ways exemplary of a residual acknowledgment of the
+Anselm Kiefer is in many ways exemplary of a residual acknowledgement of the

 significance of judgment in art criticism.
 In Kiefer’s notorious series of photographs, Occupations, 1969, the artist evokes